gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-1.md

 ## The Plan

-These are the tools/software I decided on to solve each of the above goals.
+These are the tools/software I decided on to satisfy each of the above goals.

 ### Hosting Applications Easily

-* [Docker](https://www.docker.com/) for hosting most applications, and allows me to move services around easily.
+* [Docker](https://www.docker.com/) for hosting most applications and allows me to move services around easily.

 * [Portainer](https://www.portainer.io/) for managing the docker containers on specific servers.